AI Healthcare Research Laboratory

 Research for prospective detection, diagnosis, and intervention

 The main goal of this research group is to deploy AI technologies for prospective detection, diagnosis, and to recommend interventions.
-This group is a hub of interdisciplinary researchers pioneering healthcare technology solutions, user behavior analysis, and recommender systems.
+This group is a hub of interdisciplinary researchers developing healthcare technology solutions, performing user behavior analysis, and creating recommender systems.
 We are drawn together by our conviction to exchange knowledge between methods developers and application-driven researchers.
 In our active projects, we handle and analyze large, diverse, and time-sensitive data sets, especially in the biomedical field.
 We collaborate with biomedical researchers, different types of doctors, and medical specialists to address technical and non-technical research issues.
 We analyze data from cardiovascular patients, create algorithms for malaria detection, and develop models for patient health states and early warning systems.
 Our work is a part of the broader field of data-driven medicine, where we utilize machine learning to leverage clinical data, generating new biomedical insights and building precise predictive models for disease outcomes and treatment efficacy.

 Carine Mukamakuza